SportBeep.com

 St. Moritz (Switzerland) (AFP) – Lindsey Vonn cemented her remarkable comeback at the age of 41 in style with her first World Cup win since 2018 on Friday, throwing down the gauntlet to her far younger rivals in the downhill at the upcoming Winter Olympics.
 The veteran American rolled back the years to start a season that will lead to the Games in Milan-Cortina, claiming her 83rd career World Cup win two decades after her first to become the oldest winner of all time on the circuit.

 The Minnesota-born veteran rejoined the US team last season after retiring due to a serious knee injury in 2019.
-She underwent a reconstruction of her knee using titanium and returned to competition last season, picking up the first podium in the second chapter of her decorated career at Sun Valley in March when she finished second in the Sun Valley super-G. After going one better on Friday, she punched the crisp Swiss air with delight and celebrated taking her career haul at St. Moritz to six victories before her phone started buzzing with congratulatory calls, including an emotional chat with her father back in the United States.
+She underwent a reconstruction of her knee using titanium and returned to competition last season, picking up the first podium in the second chapter of her decorated career at Sun Valley in March when second in the Sun Valley super-G. After going one better on Friday, she punched the crisp Swiss air with delight and celebrated taking her career haul at St Moritz to six victories before her phone started buzzing with congratulatory calls, including an emotional chat with her father back in the United States.

 Related news